mheily/libkqueue/README.md

 Debugging
 ---------

-For best results add `-DCMAKE_BUILD_TYPE=Debug` to your cmake invocation.
+For best results add `-DCMAKE_BUILD_TYPE=Debug` to your cmake invocation, this will disable optimisation and add debugging symbols to ensure your debugger produces usable output, it also enables asserts.

-At a minimum ensure -DNDEBUG is *NOT* passed during compilation, otherwise all debug output will be disabled.
+When building under clang and some later versions of GCC, you can add the following flags:

+- `-DENABLE_ASAN=YES`, enables address sansitizer (detects use after free issues, and out of bounds accesses).
+- `-DENABLE_LSAN=YES`, enables leak sanitizer (detects memory leaks).
+- `-DENABLE_UBSAN=YES`, enables undefined behaviour sanitizer (detects misaligned accesses, interger wrap, divide by zero etc...).

-The environmental variable `KQUEUE_DEBUG` can then be set to enable debug output from libkqueue.
+The environmental variable `KQUEUE_DEBUG` can then be set to enable debug output from libkqueue and the test utility.

     KQUEUE_DEBUG=1 <your application>